Table of Contents

 1. You Earn Interest on Your Deposits

 Savings accounts earn interest, expressed as an annual percentage yield (APY).
-That means you’ll earn money just for keeping your funds in the bank, making it a low-risk way to build wealth.
+That means you earn money just for keeping your funds in the bank, making it a low-risk way to build wealth.
 Not every savings account offers the same interest rate, however.
-While the current national average savings yield is 0.57 percent, top-yielding savings accounts are currently earning APYs above 5% percent.
+While the current national average savings yield is 0.38%, top-yielding savings accounts are currently earning APYs above 3.00% percent.

-To see how that translates into actual dollars, let’s say you currently have $5,000 sitting in your checking account you don’t need right away, and you transfer it to a 5% APY high-yield savings account.
-Even if you don’t add any additional money to the account, you could increase your balance in one year to $5,250, just by letting the initial deposit sit in your new savings account.
+To see how that translates into actual dollars, let’s say you currently have $5,000 sitting in your checking account you don’t need immediately, you could transfer those funds to a 3.50% APY high-yield savings account.
+Even if you don’t add any additional money to the account, your balance could increase in one year to $5,177.83 (assuming it compounds monthly), just by letting the initial deposit sit in the savings account.

 2. Your Money Is Insured

 Savings accounts are typically insured by the FDIC or NCUA, depending on where the account is held.
-That means your money is protected against major losses (up to $250,000) in the event that the bank or credit union goes out of business.
-You would either be paid that money directly or, more likely, a new account would be opened for you at another bank with the same balance as before.
+That means your money is protected against major losses, as noted above, in the event that the bank or credit union goes out of business.
+You would either receive payment directly or, more likely, a new account may be opened for you at another bank with the same balance as before.
 This makes a savings account safer than keeping your money in a sock drawer or under the mattress, where it is susceptible to theft or loss.

 3. It’s Low Risk

 Savings accounts don’t offer high returns compared to what you could potentially make in an investment account over the long term.
-However, these accounts won’t let you down either.
-With many investments, you can lose money over the course or days, weeks, months, and even years.
-The balance on a savings account, on the other hand, will typically continue to go up over time (unless, of course, you make a withdrawal).
+However, savings accounts don’t come with the same level of risk.
+With investments, you can potentially lose money, including your principal, over the course of days, weeks, months, and even years.
+The balance on a savings account, on the other hand, will typically continue to grow over time due to compound interest (unless, of course, you make a withdrawal).
+In addition, investments are not insured by the FDIC.

-If you have money you plan to use within the next couple of years that you can’t afford to lose, a savings account can be the perfect place to store it.
+If you have money you plan to use within the next couple of years that you can’t afford to lose, a savings account may be the best place to store it.

-4. It Doesn’t Require a Large Initial Investment
+4. It Doesn’t Require a Large Initial Deposit

-Savings accounts are easy to open and typically do not require you to make a big initial deposit.
-In fact, many online-only savings accounts allow you to open an account with $0, so you can start saving from scratch.
-Savings accounts at traditional brick-and-mortar banks may require deposits of $25 to $100 to open a new account.
-By contrast, many investments (such as real estate and mutual funds) often require a significant amount of money as an initial investment, sometimes as much as several thousand dollars.
+Savings accounts are easy to open and typically do not require a big initial deposit, so you can start saving from the ground up.
+Many online-only savings accounts allow you to open an account with $0, while traditional brick-and-mortar banks may require deposits of $25 to $100 to open a new account.

 Keep in mind, though, that some savings accounts do offer higher interest rates and low (or no fees) if your balance stays above a certain minimum threshold or you meet other criteria.